AWS Network Load Balancer – NLB

 - an Elastic IP per Availability Zone (subnet) can also be assigned, optionally, thereby providing a fixed IP.

-- supports both network and application target health checks.
+- supports both network and application target health checks using HTTP, HTTPS, and TCP.

 - Network-level health check